 The Big Malarkey Festival

-The Big Malarkey Festival is Hull's first children's literature festival and will be held in East Park from 26 June - 2 July 2017.
+The Big Malarkey Festival is Hull's first children's literature festival and was held in East Park from 26 June - 2 July 2017.

 The festival is intended to become an annual event in the Hull festival calendar that will:

 - Celebrate children's literature in all its forms

 - Promote the work of Hull Libraries for children, schools and families

 This week long festival will bring together writers, illustrators, cartoonists, performers, musicians and artists to a colourful tented village in East Park.